Last Updated on November 12, 2021

 Other types of cottage cheese can have reduced fat, so anywhere from 0.5 to 2 percent milkfat.

-All types of cottage cheese are good sources of protein and fat, and as such are filling foods that provide satiety for longer.
+All types of cottage cheese are good sources of dietary protein and fat, and as such are filling foods that provide satiety for longer.

 This makes it a great option during pregnancy when you feel like snacking, but want something filling AND healthy.
 Some ideas are given below!